 c.
 Sequential Monte Carlo methods to estimate DSGE models

 a.
-Foundations of open-economy DSGE models with incomplete financial markets
+Foundations of quantitative open-economy models with incomplete financial markets

-c.
-Nonlinear open-economy models of financial booms and crises with credit constraints
+d.
+Nonlinear open-economy models of financial booms and crises with Fisherian credit constraints

 Distinguished Guest Speaker: Guillermo A. Calvo